CouncilofLorien/counciloflorien.github.io/docs/original/rulings/faq-1.md

 <details>
 <summary>Sources and Citations</summary>
 FAQ #1 is not available online.
-This version has been reconstructed from FAQ #3 dated 1/1/96 based on the marked changes therein. <em>Middle-earth: The Wizards</em> was released weeks before on 12/11/1995.
 </details>

 # Middle Earth: The Wizards